Tuesday, November 29, 2011

 It’s very important to make sure you use raw honey so the enzymes are kept in tact.

-I also find it helpful to dampen your face before you spread on the mask--just enough to help it spread easier, but not too wet that you dilute the honey.
+I also find it helpful to dampen your face before you spread on the mask–just enough to help it spread easier, but not too wet that you dilute the honey.

 Once you’ve made a batch for yourself, start packaging it in individual glass containers to give as gifts!

-Lori Blogs at Laurel of Leaves About the Author: Lori Winter is the voice behind Laurel of Leaves.
+About the Author: Lori Winter is the voice behind Laurel of Leaves.
 She writes about getting back to her roots: real food, barefoot running, herbal remedies, and more.
 She cooks, bakes, puts food on her face, and don’t be surprised if she stirs up a little controversy!

 1. LOVE, LOVE and LOVE!